hashicorp/terraform-provider-azurerm/website/docs/r/front_door.html.markdown

 * `name` - (Required) Name of the Front Door which is globally unique.
 Changing this forces a new resource to be created.

-* `resource_group` - (Required) Name of the Resource group within the Azure subscription.
+* `resource_group_name` - (Required) Name of the Resource group within the Azure subscription.
 Changing this forces a new resource to be created.

 * `location` - (Required) Resource location.
 Changing this forces a new resource to be created.